Assistance League of Omaha is celebrating its 45th year as a chapter in 2020-2021!

 By 2002, the philanthropic programs included: ACT/PSAT Review Seminars, Assault Survivor Kits®, Brush-up Nebraska, Operation Bear Hug, Kaps for Kids, Operation Eyeglasses, Operation School Bell, Operation Teen Parent, and Operation Recovery (Santa Monica).

-On May 17, 1994, Assistance League of Omaha purchased the building we are currently using, 3569 Leavenworth St. It was with great pleasure that we were able to have the building paid for in 3 years.
-Our Thrift Shop, located in this building, opened in 1995.
+On May 17, 1994, Assistance League of Omaha purchased the building at 3569 Leavenworth St. It was with great pleasure that we were able to have the building paid for in 3 years.
+Our Thrift Shop, formally located in this building, opened in 1995.
 Our earliest accounts of sales are from 1998-99 at $39,911.
 By 2014-15, our Thrift Shop revenue had increased to over $138,000.
 Thanks to generous donations from our members and friends, a hard-working crew of ‘lofty ladies’, volunteers who staff the shop weekly, and creative, diligent, organized thrift shop managers, it is our golden egg that keeps us in revenue year-round.

-Today we are one of 120 Assistance League chapters whose 26000 members have donated 3.2 million hours of volunteer service, serving 1.5 million people, and returning $38.8 millon to their local communities.
+Today we are one of 120 Assistance League chapters whose 26000 members have donated 3.2 million hours of volunteer service, serving 1.5 million people, and returning $38.8 million to their local communities.
 Our national website can be viewed at www.assistanceleague.org.

 Operation School Bell is our Biggest Program